Gang Green: First reunion and Another Wasted Night (1984–1986)

 In late 1984, Chris Doherty reemerged with an all new Gang Green lineup consisting of former members of D.A.M.M.
 (Drunks Against Mad Mothers), The Freeze and Smegma And The Nunz.
 Chuck Stilphen (lead guitar), Glen Stilphen (bass, vocals) and Walter Gustafson (drums).
 This second lineup is the most famous nationally as it was both the first to tour and the one that recorded the songs "Alcohol" and "Skate to Hell".
-This edition of Gang Green released the Another Wasted Night LP on Taang!
+This edition of Gang Green released the debut album Another Wasted Night on Taang!
 Records in 1986.
 This record is considered to be the band's best recording and is regarded as one of the definitive hardcore punk records of its time.
 This line-up of Doherty, Stilphen, Stilphen and Gustafson only existed for one year from November 1984 until November 1985 before Gustafson quit to pursue The Outlets.
 The sound of the band changed again after this point.
 The brothers went on to form Mallet Head and Scratch.
-Glen plays in The Northern Skulls with Jonah Jenkins (Only Living Witness, Milligram), Johnny Mullin and Michael Lefebvre.
+Glen was in The Northern Skulls from 2018–2021 with Jonah Jenkins (Only Living Witness, Milligram), Johnny Mullin and Michael Lefebvre.
+Glen is currently in Spiller with Jack Clark long-time drummer of Jerry's Kids, Greg Fiore and Chris Pearson from Green Magnet School.

 The song "Alcohol" (C. Stilphen/C. Doherty) from Another Wasted Night has been covered by a number of bands.
 Tankard, a German thrash metal band, featured the song on their album Chemical Invasion.
 It was also covered by Impaled Nazarene, a black metal band from Finland.
 It appeared on their EP entitled Motörpenis which was released in 1996.

 Boston punk rock band Dropkick Murphys covered the song on their "Back to the Hub" 7 inch.
 It also appeared on their live compilation, Live on St. Patrick's Day from Boston, MA.
 Before The Meatmen covered "Alcohol", Tesco Vee's Hate Police featuring Keith Campbell and Tommy "Dog" Cohen, released it on a 7" on Sympathy For The Record Industry.
-Then it was also covered by The Meatmen on their album Pope on a Rope, and also by No Fun at All on their releases No Straight Angles (US edition), EP's Going Steady, and Master Celebrations.
+Then it was also covered by The Meatmen on their album Pope on a Rope, and also by No Fun at All on their releases No Straight Angles (US edition), EP's Going Steady, and Master Celebrations, and by Australian band, Where's The Pope? who released it on their PSI album released on Resist Records.
 Metallica also played the song live.
 The song was originally an instrumental entitled "The Drinking Song" before Doherty attached his lyrics.
 "Alcohol" also appears on the soundtrack to the 2010 film Jackass 3D.